-7 weeks to go and we will be at the starting line of THE most famous belgian race: 20K of Brussels!
+A few weeks to go and we will be at the starting line of THE most famous Belgian race: 20K of Brussels!

-We will give you tips and tricks about running, strength exercices and nutrition.
+We will give you tips and tricks about running, strength exercises and nutrition.

 1. Have a training plan!